 Maryland understands the need to conduct an evaluation of its application, including its various projects.
 The cost of these studies will vary depending upon several factors including such things as the design complexity, number of teachers or other persons involved, and creation of special assessment materials.
 Maryland recognizes that the Institute for Education Sciences (IES) is conducting an evaluation for the USDE for the Race to the Top program.
-If we were to conduct an evaluation of the entire application Maryland would likely want to budget 8-10 percent of its portion of the budget for evaluation purposes, which is the generally accepted recommended amount according to the report by Marvin Alkin and Joan Ruskus (Reflections on Evaluation Costs: Direct and Indirect, California University, Los Angeles, Center for the Study of Evaluation), which included reference to evaluation costs of the Elementary and Secondary Act.
+If we were to conduct an evaluation of the entire application Maryland would likely want to budget 8-10 percent of its portion of the budget for evaluation purposes, which is the generally accepted recommended amount according to the report by Marvin Alkin and Joan Ruskus (Reflections on Evaluation), which included reference to evaluation costs of the Elementary and Secondary Act.
 The evaluation will be designed to ensure that it complements and does not duplicate the work being done by IES.